Periodic Neural Codes and Sound Localization in Barn Owls

 \end{lemma}

 The proof of Lemma~\ref{easyCheck} follows immediately from Theorem~\ref{canonicalForm} and Lemma~\ref{equivRel}.
-Observe that this gaurantees that if $x_i(1-x_j)$ is in the canonical form, $x_j(1-x_i)$ is also in the canonical form, as required by Lemma~\ref{sameSet}, since either pseudomonomial is obtained from the other by applying $T_{ij}$.
+Observe that this guarantees that if $x_i(1-x_j)$ is in the canonical form, $x_j(1-x_i)$ is also in the canonical form, as required by Lemma~\ref{sameSet}, since either pseudo-monomial is obtained from the other by applying $T_{ij}$.
 This lemma provides a simple way to determine when a code is not periodic.
-We show that for arbitrary codes of length $n$ which satisfy these simple criteria, there is still a method which will allow us to determine $k$ and $m$ and hence the permutation equivalence of the code to a periodic code.
+Next, we will show that for arbitrary codes of length $n$ which satisfy these simple criteria, there is still a method which will allow us to determine $k$ and $m$ and hence the permutation equivalence of the code to a periodic code.